Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ## UPDATE PROGRESS
 TODO BATCH 1:
 1. OK   Guard schedule/queue with @login
-2. Slack notif for account approval/status changes
+2. OK   Slack notif for account approval/status changes
 3. OK   Remember me checkbox fix
-4. Fix login behavior for unapproved accounts
+4. OK   Fix login behavior for unapproved accounts FIND THE THING NOW FIND IT FIND IT FIND IT
 5. OK   Fixed recover-username edge case (multiple usernames per email)
 6. OK   Contact admin for specific profile info changes
 7. OK   Create admin way to make said changes
 8. Check in/check out undo checkin
-9. Allow admins to edit running entries.
+9. OK   Allow admins to edit running entries.
 Extra info: Notifications are set up only for slack and the web version at the moment, not email.
 Test especially that the web notification works.